thewzrd/plaid/README.md

 - FastCgi Cache and Redis Object Cache for your WordPress sites.
 - Get an A+ grade on [Qualys (SSL Labs) Test](https://www.ssllabs.com/ssltest/).
 - Log viewer in real time.
+- All other traditional Webinoly functions are here *EXCEPT* for Duply/Duplicity.

 ### Requirements
 * Ubuntu 16.04 or 18.04